asvspoof-challenge/2021/LA/Baseline-LFCC-LCNN/README.md

 * Waveform: 16/32-bit PCM or 32-bit float WAV that can be read by [scipy.io.wavfile.read](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.wavfile.read.html), or FLAC that can be read by [soundfile](https://pysoundfile.readthedocs.io/en/latest/)

-* Other data: binary, float-32bit, litten endian ([numpy dtype <f4](https://numpy.org/doc/1.18/reference/generated/numpy.dtype.html)).
+* Other data (although not used in this project): binary, float-32bit, litten endian ([numpy dtype <f4](https://numpy.org/doc/1.18/reference/generated/numpy.dtype.html)).
 The data can be read in python by:
 ```
 # for a data of shape [N, M]
 >>> f = open(filepath,'rb')